Tyrone Porter, PhD

 What’s the price you pay when you walk into a room?
 For Black STEM students and professionals—as well as individuals from other underrepresented groups—there’s a cost to entering the classroom, lab, conference, and more.
-Tyrone Porter, principal investigator at Boston University, has paid this tax on countless occasions in his STEM career.
+Tyrone Porter, professor at UT Austin, has paid this tax on countless occasions in his STEM career.
 His experience, while not unique, provides a deeper look into what many students and professionals also encounter.
 Porter offers his best prescription for confronting what can often be a silent burden and putting a stop to the cultural tax many pay.

 If you can’t get into the Zoom webinar, you can also watch live on our Facebook page.

 This event is hosted as part of the Bay Area Science Festival.